Published on November 14th, 2017 | by Bobby Mathews0

 I haven’t even touched on his Latino World Order faction that stole the show consistently in WCW, his win in the 1996 Best of the Super Juniors tournament in New Japan, when he was wrestling as the second incarnation of the Black Cat, nor the legend of how Terry Funk introduced Eddie to NWA/WCW audiences in 1989 … there’s so much to touch on when it comes to Eddie Guerrero.

 He overcame a serious addiction to alcohol and painkillers, but they’d already done their damage.
 What we couldn’t see–because Eddie wouldn’t let us–is that he was in constant pain.
 He was hurting, and the stress of wrestling (along with the constant grind of being on the road) was taking its toll on him.
 Multiple wrestlers have commented that they would see Eddie limping in the back, barely able to get dressed, and then when he went through the curtain–there he was, miraculously whole.
-The autopsy report on Eddie revealed that died as a result of acute heart failure due to underlying atherosclerotic cardiovascular disease.
+The autopsy report on the death of Eddie Guerrero revealed that it was a result of acute heart failure due to underlying atherosclerotic cardiovascular disease.

 Put it simply: His heart gave out.